 - Frequently Asked Questions

-What is a Smart Home Ecosystem ?
+What is a Smart Home Ecosystem?

 One level below a Smart Home, is the Smart Home Ecosystems within it.
 Think of a Smart Home Ecosystem as a group of smart devices that work really well together.
 Typically these groups of devices are built by the same company or by close partner companies.
 There are some solid benefits for end users for Smart Home Ecosystems, like fewer technical problems and more information is shared between devices.
 That said, there are a few things you should watch out for.

-Benefits – Seamless Experiences
+Platform Benefits – Seamless Experiences

 Apple has built a huge business on the concept of a Smart Home ecosystem because it can create pretty amazing experiences for customers.
 By having an iPhone and an iPad, you start to see interesting benefits between the two, like shared apps between both devices and phone and text sharing.
 These sort of experiences increase as you buy more Apple products, like Macs or the HomePod.
 Apple isn’t the only player in town, either.
 Amazon and Google have similar ecosystems setup that create interesting experiences once you get several devices together.

-Smart Home Ecosystem Lock In
+Cons of a Smart Home Ecosystem

-Smart Home ecosystem Examples
+Smart Home Ecosystem Examples